A world without hope?

 This is why a sustainable economy requires low or even negative interest rates.
 Ending growth also requires negative interest rates otherwise the interest on debts can’t be paid.
 Interest is any return on capital so interest doesn’t depend on money but on capital.
 As the wealthy own most capital, interest is a flow from everyone else to the wealthiest.
 A humane society may therefore need to end positive interest rates.
 Central banks do not determine interest rates in the end.
 The supply and demand for money and capital do.
 But ending interest may soon be possible.

-In a free market competition is a major steering mechanism.
-Competition promotes efficiency and progress but it also causes many problems.
-Competition affects economic decisions.1 It can force corporations to produce as cheaply as possible or to produce stuff that no-one really needs only because it can be sold at a profit.
-Many corporations see little room to treat their employees well or to take care for the environment.
+In markets competition is a steering mechanism.
+Competition promotes efficiency and progress but it also causes problems.
+Competition affects economic decisions.1 It can force corporations to produce as cheaply as possible or to produce stuff that no-one really needs because it can be sold at a profit.
+Some corporations faced with intense competion see little room to treat their employees well or to care for the environment.

-If you desire that latest model, the best service, the lowest price, and want more money to buy even more stuff, then you are part of the problem like nearly everyone else, and that includes me.
-It may be strange to realise that you have enough, or even have more than enough, and that you can do with less stuff, older models, poorer service and higher prices, so that local businesses may be able to survive.
+If you desire that latest model, the best service, the lowest price, and want more money to buy even more stuff, you are part of the problem like many others, and that includes me.
+It may be strange to realise that you have enough, or even have far more than enough, and that you can do with less, older models, poorer service and higher prices, so that local businesses may survive.